mwegter95/deep-thoughts/README.md

 ## Install Instructions

 This application requires Node.js.
-Download the repository and run 'npm i' to install dependencies.
+Clone the repository or copy the files to your computer.
+Open the terminal to the directory of the files, type 'npm i' to install dependencies.
 Enter "npm run start" in the terminal (no quotes).
 This will start the server on a localhost.
 Then you can test using an api client.

 ## Usage Instructions

 Install modules, then start the server by entering the following in your terminal:

 ```